yorickpeterse/yorickpeterse.com/source/articles/a-decade-of-developing-a-programming-language.html.md

 ## Avoid writing your own code generator, linker, etc

 When writing a language, it's tempting to take on more than you can or probably should handle.
-In particular, it may be tempting to write your own code generator, linker, C standard library, and so on (i.e what languages such as [Zig](https://ziglang.org/) and [Roc](https://www.roc-lang.org/) are doing).
+In particular, it may be tempting to write your own native code generator, linker, C standard library, and so on (i.e what languages such as [Zig](https://ziglang.org/) and [Roc](https://www.roc-lang.org/) are doing).